sureswiftcapital/WP-Google-Calendar-Events/readme.md

 Fork of the Google Calendar Events 2.4 WordPress plugin.
 Intended for backwards compatibility only.

-Now maintained on GitHub disconnected from "Simple Calendar" on WordPress.org to provide only critical security patches.
+Disconnected from "Simple Calendar" (formerly Google Calendar Events) on WordPress.org to provide only critical security patches.

 All new features added to Simple Calendar going forward.